N2O (video game)

-N2O, subtitled as Nitrous Oxide in North America, is a 1998 tube shooter for the PlayStation, featuring a soundtrack composed by the American electronic music duo The Crystal Method.
-The soundtrack was heavily used to promote the game, and the music is stored in Red Book format meaning the game disc can be played as a music CD on an ordinary CD player.
+N2O, subtitled as Nitrous Oxide in North America, is a 1998 tube shooter video game developed and published by Gremlin Interactive for the PlayStation.
+Fox Interactive released the game in North America.
+The soundtrack, composed by the American electronic music duo The Crystal Method, was heavily used to promote the game; the music is stored in Red Book format, meaning the game disc can be played as a music CD on an ordinary CD player.

 Plot

+In the deep future, the Galaxy is at war.
+On planet Neptune, forces of evil in a tubular shaped circuit known as "The Torus" are creating gigantic mutated insects with the intent to invade and destroy Earth.
+Nitrous Oxide is a by-product of the insects incubation, and also serves as a high-octane fuel for the player's Tunnel Runner ship.
+The Tunnel Runner must eradicate the rapidly mutating insects before they become strong enough to invade Earth.

 Gameplay

 N2O is a tube shooter in which the player shoots insects while collecting "E" coins, mushroom shields, and other psychedelically-themed weapon power-ups.
 As more insects are shot, the game increases speed.
 Players can collect more points by killing enemies in certain ways (such as shooting centipedes in the head) and by shooting the coins which appear when an enemy is killed to increase its value.
 Coins can be used to purchase shields, firewall powerups, and points at the end of each level.
 Besides the single player mode, N2O features a cooperative multiplayer mode with a shared screen or a split screen.